rogerfar/rdt-client/README.md

 ### Running within a folder

 By default the application runs in the root of your hosted address (i.e. https://rdt.myserver.com/), but if you want to run it as a relative folder (i.e. https://myserver.com/rdt) you will have to change the `BasePath` setting in the `appsettings.json` file.
+You can set the `BASE_PATH` environment variable for docker enviroments.

 ## Build instructions